TodePond/TodePondDotCool/README.md

 the cooler todepond

-you're probably here for this:
+i use this domain when i'm doing unsafe experimental stuff so there's no risk of cross-site-scripting on my [main site](https://todepond.com) lol

 <br>

-[pastagang](https://todepond.cool/flok) <- leave me something here
+you're probably here for [pastagang](http://pastagang.cc) though!